 Brick Lane is the heart of London’s Bangladeshi community and is sometimes referred to as Banglatown.
 In fact, any of the street signs are written in English AND Bengali.

 This means that there’s no better place to try authentic Bangladeshi cuisine.
 Known locally as the “Curry Mile” Brick Lane is host to dozens of delicious restaurants serving up some of the best - and cheapest - south Asian cuisine in the city.

 2) Eat a Traditional Jewish Beigel

 Founded in 1974, Beigel Bake is a London icon that produces 7,000 beigels every day!
-It is located at 159 Brick Lane on the northern end of the street.

 There’s also something here for those of you with a sweet tooth as this bakery creates mouth-watering pastries and sweets.